-- Choose your podcast from, for example, the BBC 6-minute English podcasts selection and download one that interests you most.
+- Choose your podcast from the BBC 6-minute English that interests you most, e.g. the one called ‘A quieter world’ (in Vocabulary podcasts selection) and download it.
 Each is accompanied by a downloadable transcript!

 - Listen to the whole podcast for pleasure (without the transcript).

-- Listen for ‘interesting’ words (even an easy podcast may include some).
+- Listen to the whole podcast once again for ‘interesting’ words (even an easy podcast may include some).
 Note them down as you hear them.

-- Listen and follow the transcript (look up the words that got you interested in a dictionary).
+- Listen to the whole podcast again, but this time look at the transcript as you listen (look up the words that got you interested in a dictionary).
 Take notes (if you like).

 - Warm up your tongue, lips and cheeks with some mouth gymnastics!
 To release jaw tension, massage your cheeks with your knuckles.
-Then, chew for 10 seconds with your lips closed in a circular motion.
+Then, chew & hum with ‘mmm’ for 10 seconds with your lips closed in a circular motion.
 Don’t open the jaw, just move the muscles.
-Keep chewing and hum for 10 seconds.
+Keep chewing and humming for 10 seconds.
 Repeat it 3 times.
 Now, clean your teeth using your tongue.
 Use the tip of your tongue to rub up and down on the inside and outside of each tooth.
 Touch each tooth!
 Finally, snort like a horse to relax the lips. 😉

 ACTIVE PRON PRACTICE

-- Choose a couple of sentences from the podcast (6-7 lines of the transcript correspond to 30 seconds of a spoken text).
+- Let’s get back to the podcast.
+Choose a couple of sentences from the podcast (6-7 lines of the transcript correspond to, roughly, 30 seconds of a spoken text).
 Maybe the sentences with the challenging words?
 Record yourself (e.g. on your phone) reading these sentences but don’t listen to yourself yet.
 You’ll see why in a moment. 😉

-- Listen to these sentences and whisper along them (at least 3 times).
-Try to pretend you are the recorded voice.
+- Listen to these sentences again and mouth or whisper along them (at least 3 times).
+Try to pretend you are the recorded speaker.

 - Listen to each sentence separately, stop and repeat it (at least 3 times).
-If the text is lengthy, chunk it by stopping at punctuation (. , : ; -. ..) or before words such as or, and, but, if.
+If the text is lengthy, chunk it, e.g. by stopping at punctuation (. , : ; -. ..) or before words such as or, and, but, if.

 - Now, listen and read along the sentences aloud (at least 3, 5 or 8 times).
 Don’t make the original recording too loud.
 Keep it in the background.